dev-cetera/df_di/README.md

 ## Summary

-This package provides a powerful and flexible dependency injection (DI) system, coupled with service classes for seamless state management in Dart.
+This package provides a pragmatic dependency injection (DI) system, coupled with service classes for seamless state management in Dart.

 ## Features